-On January 16, 2016, in concert with "Implementation Day" of the JCPOA (see below), the following were released by Iran: former U.S. Marine, Amir Hekmati, who was arrested in 2011 for spying for the United States; Rev. Saeed Abedini, a Christian convert of Iranian origin imprisoned since December 20, 2012 for "undermining national security" for setting up orphanages in Iran in partnership with Iranian Christians; Washington Post Tehran correspondent Jason Rezaian who was detained since July 2014 along with his wife, an Iranian national, who was released in October 2014; Nosratollah Khosravi-Roodsari, whose case was little known and who remained in Iran; and U.S. citizen Matthew Trevithick, a language student arrested in 2015.
-The four dual nationals were "exchanged" for a grant of clemency to seven Iranian-Americans/Iranians imprisoned in the United States for violating Iran sanctions, and the dropping of outstanding charges against 14 others not in U.S. custody.
-The releases were negotiated separately from the JCPOA and were not addressed at all in the agreement itself.
-In November 2015, it was reported that Iran had arrested another U.S.-Iran dual national, business consultant Siamak Namazi, on unspecified charges.
-He remains in custody, as does his father, who was detained in February 2016.
+On January 16, 2016, in concert with "Implementation Day" of the JCPOA (see below), the following were released by Iran: former U.S. Marine Amir Hekmati, who was arrested in 2011 for spying for the United States; Reverend Saeed Abedini, a Christian convert of Iranian origin imprisoned since December 2012, for "undermining national security" for setting up orphanages in Iran in partnership with Iranian Christians; Washington Post Tehran correspondent Jason Rezaian, who was detained in July 2014 along with his wife, an Iranian national, who was released in October 2014; Nosratollah "Fred" Khosravi-Roodsari, whose case was little known and who remained in Iran; and U.S. citizen Matthew Trevithick, a language student arrested in 2015.
+In exchange, the United States released seven Iranian-Americans/Iranians imprisoned in the United States for violating Iran sanctions, and dropped outstanding charges against 14 others not in U.S. custody.
+The releases were negotiated separately and were not addressed in the JCPOA